 But what exactly is cyber security?
 How is it used?
-And what kind of career options are there in this rapidly expanding world?
+And what kind of cyber security jobs are there in this rapidly expanding world?
 We’ll answer all these questions, putting you in a great position to start your career in cyber security.

 What is cyber security?

 To start off with, let’s look at just what cyber security is.
 In essence, cyber security is a set of different techniques that you can use to protect the integrity of different networks, programs, and data from any attacks or unauthorised access.
 As you can see from our range of cyber security courses, there are many facets to this field.

 Defending computers, servers, mobile devices, and networks from malicious threats to protect the data and information that is contained on them has become a really important part of any business that uses things such as cloud computing to store their data.
 And as the likelihood of threats from malware, phishing, and ransomware increase, so does the landscape of cyber security.

 Cyber security is an incredibly fast-growing industry, as it is fervently trying to keep up with the developments in technology and the continued and growing use of cyber and data by large corporations.
 As such, a career in cyber security will always be in high demand, and if you can demonstrate cyber security skills, you’ll be sure to stand out from the crowd.

 Cyber attacks frequently target sensitive information, which criminals then use to try and extort money from users or disrupt business processes.
 Cyber security is used to try and stop them from accessing this information.

 Why do we need cyber security?